 (Internal content linking tool)

 Enter the destination URL

-Paste in your target destination URL, type in the Link Text to display with the link and choose whether to open the link in a new window …
+Paste in the URL of your target destination, add the Link Text to display with the link and select whether to open your link in a new window/tab …

 (WordPress Insert/edit link tool)